teivah/majorana/README.md

 MVM-1 is the first version of the RISC-V virtual machine.
 It does not implement any of the known CPU optimizations such as pipelining, out-of-order execution, multiple execution units, etc.

-Here is the architecture, divided into 4 classic stages:
+Here is the microarchitecture, divided into 4 classic stages:
 * Fetch: fetch an instruction from the main memory
 * Decode: decode the instruction
 * Execute: execute the RISC-V instruction